sqym/ALPHA-MODEL-SoftwareX/ALPHA MODEL/readme.txt

 ALPHA MODEL

 Authors:
-Hao Weng, Zhengyang Liu, Dayong Wang
+Hao Weng*a, Zhengyang Liu*b, Dayong Wang*a
-Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, School of Energy and Power Engineering, Dalian University of Technology, Dalian 116023, P. R. China
+*a Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, School of Energy and Power Engineering, Dalian University of Technology, Dalian 116023, P. R. China
+*b Department of Mechanical Engineering, National University of Singapore, 9 Engineering Drive 1, 117575 Singapore, Singapore

 Corresponding author.
 Dayong Wang